zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * All responses will have the AA bit set.
 * All responses will have the [RCODE Name] "NoError".
 * The DNSKEY algorithm is 13 unless specified for the scenario.
+  * The DNSKEY record can be technically invalid.
+Only the format is valid and only the algorithm value is checked.
-* The DNSKEY RRset is not signed.
+* The zone is not signed.

 ### ALGO-DEPRECATED-1
 The DNSKEY algo is 1